michaelcourcy/disconnected-shift/cluster/lab/02_nfs/README.md

 	*    expose the service to create a root from outside the cluster: oc expose service nginx-nfs-service
 	*    See the complete name of the route : oc get route
 	*    Try it : curl nginx-nfs-service-nfs.cloudapps.lab.example.com

+## Impovement

+*   Autoprovisionning : try to build your own class